-Frederike Verspoor is an archivist with the Royal BC Museum — with her are two photo albums out of the archives.
+Frederike Verspoor is an archivist with the Royal BC Museum.
+With her are two photo albums from the BC Archives.

 They detail the early days of civil defense in British Columbia.

 “The focus of civil defense is civilian volunteers,” of which there are dozens pictured within the albums.